CPM Colleague Groups (Cohorts)

 Other colleague groups may be held at other locations in the state if there are at least 20 participants at a site.

-Fee$3,400 (does not include travel expenses), which can be split across the 2 fiscal years.
+$3,600 (excluding travel costs), which can be split across the 2 fiscal years.

 How to apply